This article builds on L&D is not about training courses, it’s about improving workplace performance

 I am not suggesting we chuck them out, I am only suggesting that we don’t start there.

 Instead I am arguing two things.

-First, to address my first bullet above, we should dopt project management techniques
+First, to address my first bullet above, we should adopt project management techniques.

 This means we need to treat every L&D project as if it were like any other project, and therefore apply project management methodology to it.

 As any project management professional knows, there is a huge bulk of work involved in the project initiation phase during which the problem (or opportunity) is diagnosed and the business case developed.